Multiple Different Black Box Explanations for Image Classifiers: Theoretical Foundations of

-CKS use a greedy approach to constructing approximate explanations, based on scanning the ranked list of pixels $\mathit{pixel\_ranking}$.
-We note that the construction of the ranked list is intractable as well (NP-complete), even when the ranking is based on \Cref{simple-resp}, rather than the general definition of responsibility by~\citet{CH04}.
-Hence, CKS construct an approximate ranked list by partitioning the set in iterations and computing approximate degrees of responsibility for each partition while discarding low-responsibility elements.
+\citet{chockler2024} use a greedy approach to constructing approximate explanations, based on scanning the ranked list of pixels $\mathit{pixel\_ranking}$ (\Cref{fig:algorithm}).
+The pixels are ranked in the order of their approximate \emph{degree of responsibility} for the classification, where responsibility is a quantitative measure of causality and, roughly speaking, measures the amount of causal influence on the classification.
+Formally, the \emph{degree of responsibility} of a variable $X=x$ for the value of $\varphi$ is $1/k$, where $k$ is the size of a smallest set of variables $\vec{X}$ s.t. $X\in\vec{X}$ and has the value $x$ in $\vec{x}$, and $\vec{X}=\vec{x}$ is an actual cause of $\varphi$ according to \Cref{def:AC}~\cite{CH04}.
+The degree of responsibility is always between $0$ and $1$, with higher values indicating a stronger causal influence.

+The precise computation of degrees of responsibility of pixels of $I$ is intractable; it's decision problem is NP-complete under our simplifying assumptions~\cite{CH04}.
+Hence, the ranking in~\cite{chockler2024} is based on the approximate degree of responsibility, which is computed by partitioning the set in iterations and computing the degrees of responsibility for each partition, while discarding low-responsibility elements (see \Cref{sec:algorithm} for details).
+The greedy explanation extraction adds pixels from the sorted ranked list until the original classification is obtained.
-However, this approach does not help in reducing the complexity of computing many explanations, as the number of explanations for a given image can be very large, as proven in the following lemma. \begin{lemma} The number of explanations for an input image is bounded from above by $\binom{n}{\lfloor n/2 \rfloor}$, and this bound is tight. \end{lemma}

-\begin{proof} Since an explanation of the classification of $x$ is a minimal subset of $x$ that is sufficient to result in the same classification, the number of explanations is characterised by \emph{Sperner's theorem}, which provides a bound for the number $S$ of largest possible families of finite sets, none of which contain any other sets in the family~\cite{And87}.
+However, reducing the complexity of computing one explanation does not reduce the complexity of computing many explanations, as the number of explanations for a given image can be very high: \begin{lemma} The number of explanations for an input image is bounded from above by $\binom{n}{\lfloor n/2 \rfloor}$, and this bound is tight. \end{lemma} \begin{proof} Since an explanation of the classification of $x$ is a minimal subset of $x$ that is sufficient to result in the same classification, the number of explanations is characterised by \emph{Sperner's theorem}, which provides a bound for the number $S$ of largest possible families of finite sets, none of which contain any other sets in the family~\cite{And87}.
 By Sperner's theorem, $S \leq \binom{n}{\lfloor n/2 \rfloor}$, and the bound is reached when all subsets are of the size $\lfloor n/2 \rfloor$.
 The following example demonstrates an input on which this bound is reached.

-Consider a binary classifier that determines whether an input image of size $n$ has at least $\lfloor n/2 \rfloor$ green-coloured pixels and an input image that is completely green.
+Consider a binary classifier ${\cal N}$ that determines whether an input image of size $n$ has at least $\lfloor n/2 \rfloor$ green-colored pixels and an input image $I$ that is completely green.
 Then, each explanation is of size $\lfloor n/2 \rfloor$, and there are $\binom{n}{\lfloor n/2 \rfloor}$ explanations. \end{proof}